Mississippi Municipal Clerk Certification Program

 - You must successfully complete the 3-year certification training program to obtain the 60 required education points.

-- For the Mississippi CMCC designation, you must obtain 100 points (60 education points, 30 experience points, and 10 points from either category) and attend three business meetings of the association.
+- For the Mississippi CMCC and CDMCC designation, you must obtain 100 points (60 education points, 30 experience points, and 10 points from either category) and attend three clerk conferences including business meetings (Winter – MMCCA Winter Educational Conference, Spring – MMCCA Annual Spring Conference, and Summer – MML Annual Conference).

 Clerks may enter the certification training program at any time and must complete all sessions within the 3-year phase.
 The phases follow the municipal fiscal year (October to September).
 You may not obtain credit for a repeated course.
 Most courses are repeated each phase (every 3 years).
 The institute director and education committee review and change courses as necessary.